 Once they are enrolled in the program, students have access to our online learning environment 24 hours a day, 365 days per year with a community of highly qualified staff to assist them.
 Staff are available online 24 hours a day to ensure that a student can communicate with a live person whenever they need assistance.
 Additionally, researchers may receive one on one instructional support as needed in the learning lab.
 Every student is provided with a team leader that acts as a direct support to the researcher.
 The team leader conducts home visits; maintains a good relationship with the student and their family members; assists with the identification of local resources that are available to support the student's learning such as internships, community projects, and social services; and oversees all aspects of the student's education.
 Students are also followed closely within the reporting system to ensure that social or academic interventions are timely.
 Detailed reports from mentors and team leaders are submitted weekly for review by the program director.

-Blended partnership program for high school and middle school
+Blended local school district partnership program for high school and middle school

 80% online 20% face-to-face